How to Share a PDF as a Link (Google Drive)

 File IDThe unique Google Drive file IDUseful for advanced tracking or automation

 For most PDF sharing workflows, select File Name Linked to URL, File URL, Direct Download Link, File Size (MB), and Mime Type.
+Drag the handles on the left to arrange the attributes in the order you want them to appear as columns.

 4. Click Save Selected Settings as Default.